-- 1) approves option 2 and agrees to progress to detailed design and construction. - 2) that it approves for officers to proceed with the detailed designs for the preferred option, and to approve a virement from the Capital Contingency Fund up to £367,000. - 3) Approves that the full capital cost of the preferred option is funded from the Council's New Homes Bonus Reserve
+- (1) That Option 2 be approved and that the project be progressed to detailed design and construction. - (2) That the Director of Environment be authorised to proceed with the detailed designs in respect of the preferred option, and the Director of Finance be authorised to approve a virement from the Capital Contingency Fund up to £367,000 for this purpose. - (3) That the full capital cost of the preferred option be funded from the Council's New Homes Bonus Reserve